 Calcutta tournaments are typically played as individuals, teams of two, or even teams of four.
 Participants can bet on themselves or bid on other teams.

-As a bidder you pick the player of the team you believe will end up winning the tournament, if your bid is the highest you have bought them successfully.
+As a bidder, you pick the player or team you believe will end up winning the tournament, and if your bid is the highest, you have successfully won them in the auction pool.
+When bidding, you can purchase just one or as many teams as desired.
 All the money raised throughout the auction goes into the pot, and the winner will receive a part of the pot.

 Calcutta tournaments are common among other sports as well, including horse racing, basketball, and bowling.
 However, it is generally outside sources buying teams rather than the participants in other sports.

 The simplest and most common payout format is for the winning team to receive 70% of the pot, and second place gets 30%.
 Other formats include paying out the top three teams, splitting the pot 70%, 20%, and 10%, respectively.
 Some tournaments even award the winner the entire pot.

 The size of the pot will vary based on how many wagers are placed and the size of the bids on each team.
 The overall pot is tallied at the end of the bidding round.
 For this reason, bidders won't know the true value of each team until the final pot is calculated at the end of bidding.

 It is also very common for Calcutta-style tournaments to be used as charity events.
 Instead of having the winner receive a majority of the pot, a portion of each bid is donated to a charity of the tournament's choice.